princesimform/Expense-Tracker/README.md

 ## Description :

-- Note Keeper is the web-based note-taking application designed to help users organize and manage their personal notes efficiently.
-Application provide a user-friendly interface for create Notes.
-Ensuring that users can easily capture and access their important information.
+- The Expense Tracker project is a web or mobile application designed to help individuals or businesses keep track of their expenses.
+It provides a user-friendly interface that allows users to record and categorize their expenses, monitor their spending habits, and gain insights into their financial activities.
+The primary goal of the Expense Tracker is to provide users with a comprehensive overview of their expenditures, helping them make informed decisions about their finances.

 - ## **Key Feature**